nicklockwood/StringCoding/README.md

     - (void)setContentsAsString:(NSString *)stringValue;

 The implementation treats the value as an image.
-The setStringValue:forKey: method detects the presence of this method automatically and calls it instead of the default implementation.
+The setValueWithString:forKey: method detects the presence of this method automatically and calls it instead of the default implementation.

 Swizzling